 From 2005 to 2018, Yutong buses have been exported to many countries and regions, like France, UK, Australia, Russia, etc., which improve the overseas transportation environment and are widely trusted by customers.

-In 2018, Yutong new energy buses were exported to overseas high-end market, and won the largest order of 100-unit full electric buses from Chile.
+In 2018, Yutong new energy buses were exported to overseas high-end market, and won the order of 100-unit full electric buses from Chile.

 In 2017, 500 units of Yutong natural gas city buses were delivered to Yangon, capital city of Myanmar, in a bid to serve the public transportation in the city and improve the local transport environment.

-By the end of 2017, Yutong totally delivered more than 3,000 buses and coaches to France, UK, Israel and other countries that applied European standards, ranked first in China and gradually entering the high-end market.
+By the end of 2017, Yutong totally delivered more than 3,000 buses and coaches to France, UK, Israel and other countries that applied European standards, ranking first in China and gradually entering the high-end market.